AudioDharma logo AudioDharma

 Mushim (Patricia) Ikeda Mushim (Patricia) Ikeda Mushim (Patricia) Ikeda is a core teacher at East Bay Meditation Center in downtown Oakland, California.
 She is a published author and a diversity and inclusion consultant, and she has taught residential retreats for people of color, women, and social justice activists nationally.
 She teaches an award-winning yearlong program of secular mindfulness training for agents of change at EBMC -- the award given to the program, Practice in...

-Nikki Mirghafori Nikki Mirghafori Nikki Mirghafori, PhD, is a Buddhist teacher and Artificial Intelligence scientist.
-She is a lineage holder in the Theravada tradition, empowered by the Burmese master Venerable Pa Auk Sayadaw, as well as the Spirit Rock Meditation Center, Insight Meditation Society (IMS), and the Insight Meditation Center (IMC).
-She serves as a Teacher at IMC in Redwood City, CA, as well os on the Teachers Council and Board of Directors at the Spirit Rock...
+Nikki Mirghafori Nikki Mirghafori Dr. Nikki Mirghafori is a Buddhist teacher and Artificial Intelligence scientist.
+She is a lineage holder in the Theravada tradition, empowered by the Burmese meditation master Venerable Pa Auk Sayadaw, with whom she practiced the jhanas and detailed analytical (Abhidhamma-style) vipassana.
+She teaches at the Insight Meditation Center in Redwood City and the Insight Retreat Center in Scotts Valley, CA, and serves as a Stewarding Teacher at...

 Nirali Shah